 Wait.
 Bioidentical?
 It’s easy to confuse the word “Bioidentical” with “Natural.”
 But they’re two different things.
 Bioidentical hormones are derived from plants (natural) and synthesized into hormones that are identical in molecular structure to the hormones human bodies produce.
 Premarin can also be considered natural, since it’s derived from pregnant mare’s urine.
 But its molecular structure is not identical to human estrogen.
 So it’s not a bioidentical hormone.

-Meanwhile, the WHI study is still running, collecting self-reported data from the original participants, monitoring their health outcomes.
-Updates come out every 5 years (the next one is due in 2020) and to this day, the estrogen-only arm of the study still shows no increase in breast cancer risk.
+Meanwhile, the WHI study is still running, collecting self-reported data from the original participants, and monitoring their health outcomes.
+Updates come out every 5 years (the latest update in 2020 contains more good news) and to this day, the estrogen-only arm of the study still shows no increase in breast cancer risk.

 Talk to a menopause specialist to learn more about hormone therapy (HRT).
 Learn more